hannorein/rebound/docs/quickstart_firstexample.md

 reb_simulation_integrate(r,100.);
 ```

-After the integration is done, we can output the cartesian coordinates and the orbital parameters:
+After the integration is done, we can output the Cartesian coordinates and the orbital parameters:

 ```c
 for (int i=0; i<r->N; i++){